 - Monofocal – a single focus lens for either distance vision (driving; television) or near vision (reading).
 You will likely need glasses to see clearly at other distances.

 - Accommodating-focus monofocal – a single focus strength that responds to eye muscle movements and can focus on near and distant objects to correct nearsightedness, farsightedness or astigmatism.

 - Multifocal – similar to bifocals or progressive glasses, this lens has different focusing strengths to allow for clear vision at all distances.

 - Toric – a lens to correct astigmatism.

 You and your ophthalmologist can discuss the options and determine which lens is best for you.

 Combined Cataract Surgeries

 Making an Appointment

-Guthrie cataract specialists welcome patients at six locations:
+Guthrie cataract specialists welcome patients at locations in New York and Pennsylvania:

 - Big Flats, 31 Arnot Road, Horseheads